zxrossco/ProxmoxVE/README.md

 ## ❤️&nbsp; Community and Contributions

-The Proxmox Helper Scripts project is community-driven, and we highly appreciate any contributions—whether it's through reporting bugs, suggesting features, improving documentation, or spreading the word.
+The Proxmox Helper Scripts project is community-driven, and we highly appreciate any contributions — whether it's through reporting bugs, suggesting features, improving documentation, or spreading the word.
 We are committed to maintaining transparency and sustainability in this open-source effort.

-### 💖&nbsp; Donate to Support the Project
+### 💖&nbsp; Donate to Support the Project (DRAFT)

 We offer two donation options to help maintain and grow this project:

-- **Ko-Fi for tteck**: [Donate to tteck](https://ko-fi.com/proxmoxhelperscripts) - All donations will go directly to support tteck’s legacy and help fund ongoing maintenance of the scripts.
+- **Ko-Fi for tteck**: [Donate to tteck](https://ko-fi.com/proxmoxhelperscripts) - All donations will go directly to support tteck, the founder of this project.
-- **Ko-Fi for Community Edition**: [Donate to Community Edition](https://ko-fi.com/community_scripts) - This is a nonprofit organization.
-All funds will go towards script maintenance, infrastructure, and server costs.
-Any remaining funds will be donated annually to 2-4 causes (e.g., cancer research, hospice care, etc.).

-Your contributions help keep the project running and support important charitable causes.
+- **Ko-Fi for Community Edition**: [Donate to this project](https://ko-fi.com/community_scripts) -  All funds will go towards script maintenance infrastructure and server costs. **Our most immediate need is funding testing infrastructure**.
+Your contributions help keep the project running.
+To honor tteck's legacy this project will also raise money for charity (cancer research, hospice care).
+Of the money donated to this project, 30% will be donated to charity.
+Income, expenditure and charitable donations will be disclosed annually in a transparent manner.

 <hr>